Sales analytics provides insights into sales activities and results to optimize strategies, improve forecasting, and boost revenue.

 What is Sales Analytics

-Sales analytics is the practice of generating insights from sales data, trends, and metrics to set targets and forecast future sales performance.
+Sales analytics is the practice of generating insights from sales data, trends, and metrics to identify trends, measure performance, guide decision-making, and forecast future sales performance.

 You see, in every business transaction, there’s a story hidden amidst the numbers.
 Sales analytics helps you decode that story.
 It helps you understand who your customers are, what they want, and how your sales techniques meet those needs.